gnosis/conditional-tokens-contracts/docs/developer-guide.rst

         [0b001, 0b010, 0b100],
         // Amount of collateral token to submit for holding
         // in exchange for minting the same amount of
-        // outcome token in each of the target positions amount,
+        // conditional token in each of the target positions amount,
     )

-The effect of this transaction is to transfer ``amount`` DollaCoin from the message sender to the ``conditionalTokens`` to hold, and to mint ``amount`` of outcome token for the following positions:
+The effect of this transaction is to transfer ``amount`` DollaCoin from the message sender to the ``conditionalTokens`` to hold, and to mint ``amount`` of conditional token for the following positions:

 ========= ======================================================================
  Symbol                               Position ID